xvillarroel/backend-skill-test-xavier-villarroel/TESTING_INSTRUCTIONS.md

 # 🧪 Testing Instructions for Reviewers

-Quick guide to verify the CRUD implementation in 5 minutes.
+Quick guide to verify the REST API CRUD implementation in 5 minutes.

 ---